conestogac-acsit/SENG8130-Software-Quality-Applications-Lab/README.md

 ## Overview

 This desktop application feature is built using **React**, **TypeScript**, **Vite**, and **Electron**.
 It provides an intuitive interface for managing student information and enrollment statuses across different platforms like Loop and GitHub.
-Student data is imported from CSV files and can be viewed, updated, or deleted through a main dashboard, with platform-specific views reflecting enrollment statuses.
+Student data can be viewed, updated, or deleted through a main dashboard, with platform-specific views reflecting enrollment statuses.

 ## Features